 The good news is that when you go through the withdrawal phase of recovery with the help of addiction professionals, it does not have to be like this.
 Medication-assisted treatment (MAT) dampens the symptoms you experience, lowering the intensity of withdrawal over a lengthened but finite period.
 In most cases, we can not avoid symptoms completely, but treatment can be adjusted to make it more manageable for you.

 When you have been trapped in a SUD long-term, the substances you use are often dependable standbys that work well to solve the problems you’re facing.
 Of course, over time, these problems inevitably seem to get worse, and one day the lie your addiction keeps repeating to you gets too big to cover up.

-Somewhere along the road of habitual use, substance use shifts from being a fun activity or self-medication to become more like a part of your identity.
+Somewhere along the road of habitual use, substance use shifts from being a fun activity or self-medication to becoming more like a part of your identity.
 You may feel uncertain about who you’ll be in recovery – and if you will even know that person.

 You are not alone in this feeling.
 On the one hand, when you’re starting out, it’s hard to imagine what recovery will feel like or whether it’s not just safer to stay the same.
 However, on the other hand, you’re right – you will have evolved into someone new, someone better.
 You’ll be more resilient and in control.
 Take pride in this.

 Facing the family, your financial situation and the mistakes you’ve made on the way to this point might be something that frightens you.
 Early in recovery, you are already able to see your past actions with more sharpness.
 It’s easy to get caught in obsessive thinking about the mistakes of the past and their imagined repercussions.